Sparsa/.emacs.d/README.md

 	in the \LaTeX document
 ### Flymake
 	This package will check syntax errors on the fly
+### Company
+	This package will show possible completion of commands math symbols, citations or labels.
+	For example, if you write \ref{abc, then it will give possible completion of abc from the bibliographic entry.
+	Similarly in math mode it will try to complete \alpha when you write \alph, it works even for the user defined formulas.

 Some other interesting features of this configuration is:
 	* It check for updates of the packages every 14 days
 	* It asks for your permission before updating the packages